 8. Can you elaborate on that?

+We were college schoolmates then.
 She had made the illustration at home and showed it to me during lunch the next day.
 It featured a classroom setting with two girls sitting on the floor and a man (who looked very much like I did at the time) wearing a long black coat and round sunglasses.
 The unique part was that half of the man was not visible due to his standing half-in/half-out of a floating panel.
 As I was looking at this, one of our friends peered over my shoulder and muttered, “Hmm, what’s the story behind that?”
 Until then, I’d simply been admiring the drawing for what it was.
 But once those words left his mouth, the gears were set in motion.
 By that afternoon, I had names for the three characters and within a week, a basic plot outline.
 Kormèr Lezàl and his universe were born and have provided quite the canvas in which to play.

 9. Do you use a pen name and why?